Saucony Endorphin Speed 2 Review Analysis (2022)

 According to the testers, the Speed 2’s is responsive with a fast forward motion yet forgiving at slow speeds thanks to its moderately soft foam and semi-flexible nylon plate.

 The only caveat (besides its hefty price, of course) is the subpar performance of the outsole on wet pavement.
-But this is just a minor inconvenience to bear for an otherwise great shoe!
+But this is a minor inconvenience for an otherwise great shoe!

 |Heel stack height||39 mm|